 Capitalizing 'Other' in Different Styles

-Let’s dive into examples that shine a light on ‘other’.
+Let's look at examples that shine a light on 'other'.

 In APA style, 'other' always gets capitalized.
 Picture it like this: